Nathan Healy

 Connecticut Solar Incentives

-Connecticut residents can take advantage of several strong solar incentives in Connecticut — from state programs to utility options — that can meaningfully reduce the cost of going solar.
+Connecticut offers a strong set of solar incentives in Connecticut — including statewide programs, tax exemptions, and financing options — that can significantly reduce the cost of going solar.

-Note: the federal 30% residential solar tax credit was eliminated in 2025.
-State and local incentives still apply — and with a LightReach solar lease, Palmetto handles the commercial tax credit and passes those savings through via lower monthly payments.
+State and local incentives remain intact for Connecticut homeowners.
+With a Palmetto LightReach lease, Palmetto handles the commercial tax credit and passes the savings through via lower monthly payments.

 Incentive Type Description Source